-We may need additional funding.
+We may require substantial, additional funding in order to achieve the goals in our revised business plan.
 If we are unable to raise capital when needed, we could be forced to delay, reduce or eliminate our product development programs or commercialization efforts.